TRU Future Student Ambassadors

 One piece of advice I have for future students is to get out of your comfort zone.
 You might find that the best experiences come from those you least expect.
 Get involved, whether by means of the campus or the community.
 You will advance your network and might find passions along the way!

 Hi everyone!
-My name is Valeria Molina and I am a second-year international student from El Salvador.
+My name is Valeria Molina, and I am a third-year international student from El Salvador.
 My major is in Communications and New Media and my minor is in Marketing.
-I am a really friendly person who loves to journal, volunteer, play sports, watch movies and spend time with friends and family.
-Besides being a Future Student Ambassador, I am also part of the TRUSU Engage for Change Club as their social media coordinator.
+I am a really friendly person who loves to travel, volunteer, play sports, watch movies, and spend time with friends and family.
+This is my second semester as a Future Student Ambassador here at TRU and I am super excited to connect with all the new prospective students once again.

 One tip that I have for future students would be to get involved.
 I would encourage them to try different clubs, sports teams or even just talking to their peers and professors outside of class.
 Be open to meeting new people and trying out new things.
 Getting out of your comfort zone will definitely be worth it in the end.
 You might even discover new passions and talents!